Palabras del Silencio

 Palabras del Silencio (English: Words from the Silence) is the seventh studio album, and sixth in Spanish recorded by Puerto Rican singer-songwriter Luis Fonsi.
 The album was released by Universal Music Latino on 26 August 2008 (see 2008 in music).
-The album debuted at No. 15 on Billboard 200 Album Charts selling about 30,000 in the first week.
-The album was certified Platinum for shipping 200,000 units in the United States.
-It was also certified Gold in Mexico and Argentina, Platinum in Spain and 4× Platinum in Venezuela.
 This album received a Grammy Award for Best Latin Pop Album nomination at the 51st Annual Grammy Awards on 8 February 2009, losing to La Vida...
 Es Un Ratico by Juanes.

 An expanded Anniversary Edition, Palabras del Silencio: Un Año Después, was released on 8 September 2009, expanded to a 2-disc CD+DVD set, including on the CD the original 13 tracks plus an additional 5 tracks.

+Commercial performance

+The album debuted at No. 15 on Billboard 200 Album Charts selling about 30,000 copies in the first week.
+It was certified Platinum (Latin) for shipping 100,000 units in the United States and Platinum in Spain for shipping 80,000 units.

+It was also certified Gold and Platinum in several countries from Latin America and has sold more than 500,000 copies worldwide.